valor-software/ng2-select/README.md

   - `placeholder` (`?string=''`) - Placeholder text to display when the element has no focus and selected items.
   - `disabled` (`?boolean=false`) - When `true`, it specifies that the component should be disabled.
   - `multiple` - (`?boolean=false`) - Mode of this component.
 If set `true` user can select more than one option.
+  - `selectedIds` - (`Array<string> or string`) - The Id (or array of ids for multiple) of the item(s) to be selected programmatically.
+The component will detect changes to the input and update the selection accordingly
   This option only applies to single-value inputs, as multiple-value inputs don't have the search input in the dropdown to begin with.

 ### Events